GraceKarcher/shakespeare-git-practice/README.md

 # shakespeare-git-practice
 Training area for those new to git.
 Fork it and clone from your own fork.

+See the end of this file for links to free e-books that teach you about git.

 Text based on Project Gutenberg's plain text version of Romeo and Juliet by William Shakespeare.